-The Company's investment in Aesthetic Sciences Corporation ("Aesthetic Sciences"), a medical device company, is carried at cost and adjusted for impairment losses.
+The Company's investment in Aesthetic Sciences Corporation ("Aesthetic Sciences"), a medical device company, is carried at cost after adjustment for impairment losses.
 Since there is no readily available market value information, the Company periodically reviews this investment to determine if any other than temporary declines in value have occurred based on the financial stability and viability of Aesthetic Sciences.
-Aesthetic Sciences sold the rights to its SmartfilTM Injector System on July 16, 2010.
-Landec has evaluated its cost method investment for impairment, using a discounted cash flow analysis.
-Based on the terms of the sale, the Company had determined that its investment in Aesthetic Sciences was other than temporarily impaired and therefore recorded an impairment loss of \$1.0 million as of May 30, 2010.
-The Company's carrying value of its investment in Aesthetic Sciences of \$793,000 at August 28, 2011 is reported as an investment in non-public company, non-fair value, in the accompanying consolidated balance sheets.

-On February 15, 2011, the Company made an investment in Windset Holdings 2010 Ltd., a Canadian corporation ("Windset"), which is reported as an investment in non-public company, fair value, in the accompanying consolidated balance sheets as of August 28, 2011.
-The Company has elected to account for its investment in Windset under the fair value option (see Note 3).
+The Company's investment in Windset Holdings 2010 Ltd., a Canadian corporation ("Windset"), is reported as an investment in non-public company, fair value, in the accompanying Consolidated Balance Sheets.
+The Company accounts for its investment in Windset under the fair value option (see Note 3).